 -- When Iron Gates Yield, originally published by Hodder & Stoughton, 1955.
 Moody Press edition, p.
 99

-If application is a function of knowledge, it is also a function of faith.
+Application is a function of knowledge.
+However, it is also a function of faith.
 It is not according to the usual bent of human nature to admit that one is wrong or to agree with God that we are sinners -- especially helpless sinners whose only hope is in divine grace.
 When God's truth is faithfully and lovingly applied, however, there will be a response throughout Adam's race if that truth is presented intelligently and in dependence upon the Spirit.

 World View and the style of the missionary message

 Think for a moment of the respondent culture I know best: Japanese.
-To contemporary Japanese, much missionary communication (as reflected not only by missionaries but by Japanese pastors and workers who have simply duplicated Western patterns) must seem to exhibit a great lack of style, though it is not so much a lack of style as a foreignness of style that is at the root of the problem.
+To contemporary Japanese, much missionary communication (as reflected not only by missionaries but by Japanese pastors and workers who have simply duplicated Western patterns) seems to exhibit a lack of style, though it is not so much a lack of style as a foreignness of style that is at the root of the problem.
 There are numerous colorings of the Judeo-Christian world view as it has come through the Western filter that stamps missionary communication as un-Japanese.
-Some of these colorings include directness, brusqueness, matter-of-factness, lack of awe or a sense of mystery, oversimplification, narrow scope of interest, aloofness from everyday concerns, and insensitivity to the feelings of the audience.
+These colorings include directness, brusqueness, matter-of-factness, lack of awe or a sense of mystery, oversimplification, narrow scope of interest, aloofness from everyday concerns, and insensitivity to the feelings of the audience.

-The Christian message is, indeed, abiding and universal.
+The Christian message is abiding and universal.
 It is for all people of every time in history and of every culture on earth.
-But the cultural contexts in which God revealed it and to which the missionary delivers it are all distinct and different.
-They cannot be superimposed upon one another.
+Nonetheless, the cultural contexts in which God revealed it and to which the missionary delivers it are all distinct and different.
+These contets should not be thoughtlessly superimposed upon one another.
 If Christian meaning is not to be lost in the communication process, contextualization is required.

 1The Sayings of Confucius.
 The Harvard Classics.
 1909-14.
 VII, 24.